ExpressLRS/Docs/docs/quick-start/receivers/firmware-version.md

                     1. Open up a Command Prompt window on your computer.
                     2. Execute the command `arp -a` which will list all the devices in the Network.
-                    3. Use each of the IP Addresses marked as `Dynamic` as URL into your Browser until you get to the ExpressLRS Web UI.
+                    3. Try each of the IP Addresses marked as `Dynamic` as a URL in your Browser until you get to the ExpressLRS Web UI.

                 === "Router DHCP List"
-                    1. Log in into your Router dashboard.
+                    1. Log in to your Router dashboard.
                     2. Check the DHCP List and look for the "elrs" device.
                     3. Take note of the IP Address given by your router.
-                    4. Use this IP address into your Browser as the URL.
+                    4. Use this IP address in your Browser as the URL.

     4. The Banner of the Web UI should tell you the firmware version flashed into your Receiver.